A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility

 \section{Discussion}

 Our scoping review has presented the current developments and applications of biomedical synthetic data generation, which is being facilitated by large language models (LLMs).
-This section, we highlight several insightful takeaways of emerging methodological and evaluative trends and identify promising areas for future biomedical research and applications using synthetic data generation.
+In this section, we highlight several insightful takeaways of emerging methodological and evaluative trends and identify promising areas for future biomedical research and applications using synthetic data generation.

 This review shows a clear shift towards leveraging synthetic data to overcome biomedical research challenges, such as data scarcity, privacy restrictions, and diverse clinical conditions.
-While synthetic data has been used effectively across varied clinical applications (e.g., phenotype ontology extraction~\cite{albayrak2025enhancing} and cancer diagnosis~\cite{ejiga2025text,li2025topofm,zeinali2024symptom}), the scale still vary across data types and disease fields, reflecting the nuanced capabilities and limitations of current LLMs.
-Clinical narratives and unstructured texts remain the most common data source, due primarily to their widespread availability and the inherent LLMs strengths in natural language processing tasks.
+While synthetic data has been used effectively across varied clinical applications (e.g., phenotype ontology extraction~\cite{albayrak2025enhancing} and cancer diagnosis~\cite{ejiga2025text,li2025topofm,zeinali2024symptom}), the scale still varies across data types and disease fields, reflecting the nuanced capabilities and limitations of current LLMs.
+To navigate these complexities and enhance data quality, our review identifies a strategic adoption of advanced generation methodologies.
+Fine-tuning approaches, such as task-adaptive fine-tuning (TAFT), are employed to specialize models for specific clinical contexts, thereby improving domain relevance~\cite{shakeri-etal-2020-end,li2021synthetic,lu2022textual,khademi2023data}.
+In parallel, sophisticated prompting techniques address concerns of logical coherence and factuality.
+For instance, reasoning-augmented methods like Chain-of-Thought (CoT) improve the clinical plausibility of outputs~\cite{wu2024callm,kim2025small}, while knowledge-augmented generation (RAG) grounds synthetic data in verifiable external sources to mitigate hallucination~\cite{wang2024dke,zafar2024ki-mag}.
+These methods are applied to various data types, with clinical narratives and unstructured texts remaining the most common data source, due primarily to their widespread availability and the inherent strengths of LLMs in natural language processing tasks.
 We can also find an emerging trend toward multimodal and structured synthetic EHR, which indicates increasing expansions across more clinical settings, such as imaging, audio, and wearable sensors~\cite{gao2024pressinpose}.
-However, the advances indicate potential concerns in methodological developments.
-Our review shows that current studies are significant depending on prompting closing-sourced LLMs, like GPT-4.
-While few-shot and zero-shot approaches may achieve some successful cases~\cite{wu2024callm, delmas2024relation, litake2024constructing}, prompting closing-sourced LLMs (e.g., GPT-4) can limit transparency, reproducibility, and the ability to customize models for specialized clinical contexts.
-Additionally, access to proprietary models may be restricted by cost, availability, or data governance policies.
-For example, MIMIC-IV (Medical Information Mart for Intensive Care)~\cite{johnson2023mimic2.2} does not allow for uploading data to those closing-sourced LLMs.
-Future work should address these concerns by promoting the development and benchmarking of open-source models and by exploring alternative methods that reduce dependence on proprietary LLMs.